Ian-Dzindo01/C-Academia/README.md

-A repository for some random projects I made for fun.
+A couple of just for fun projects.